up-n-atom/8311/docs/posts/masquerade-as-the-bce-inc-home-hub-4000-on-xgs-pon-with-the-bfw-solutions-was-110.md

 ```

 !!! note
-    Replace the `<password>` argument; the default Administrator password is the S/N located on the back [label] of the
+    Replace the `<password>` argument.
+The default Administrator password is the serial number (S/N) located on the
-    Home Hub 4000.
+    back [label] of the Home Hub 4000.

 ## Purchase a WAS-110